-33922 10+ Install a fixed generator at GPIWA Production Well-7 to provide critical redundancy to the Water Treatment Plant water supply.
-Install a fixed generator at GPIWA Production Well-8 to provide critical redundancy to the Water Treatment Plant water supply.
-Install a fixed generator at GPIWA Water Treatment Plant (WTP) to provide critical redundancy to the emergency power necessary to allow the WTP to produce potable water after a disaster.
-Install more diesel storage capacity at GPIWA WTP to increase run time of generators for WTP.
+- 1. Install a fixed generator at GPIWA Production Well-7 to provide critical redundancy to the Water Treatment Plant water supply. - 2.
+Install a fixed generator at GPIWA Production Well-8 to provide critical redundancy to the Water Treatment Plant water supply. - 3.
+Install a fixed generator at GPIWA Water Treatment Plant (WTP) to provide critical redundancy to the emergency power necessary to allow the WTP to produce potable water after a disaster. - 4.
+Install more diesel storage capacity at GPIWA WTP to increase run time of generators for WTP. - 5.
 Install a fixed generator at GPIWA Water Treatment Plant (WTP) Deep Injection Well (DIW) used by Lee County WRF.
-Redundancy to the emergency power necessary to allow the WTP to dispose of concentrate and WRF to dispose of reuse water.
-Raising GPIWA well electrical/control panels higher and above the new recommended flood elevations.
-Adding flood doors to GPIWA buildings to flood proof them.
-Replace in ground copper communication lines with fiber optic lines at GPIWA facilities.
-Building electrical racks for GPIWA well electrical/control panels to withstand hurricane force winds.
+Redundancy to the emergency power necessary to allow the WTP to dispose of concentrate and WRF to dispose of reuse water. - 6.
+Raising GPIWA well electrical/control panels higher and above the new recommended flood elevations. - 7.
+Adding flood doors to GPIWA buildings to flood proof them. - 8.
+Replace in ground copper communication lines with fiber optic lines at GPIWA facilities. - 9.
+Building electrical racks for GPIWA well electrical/control panels to withstand hurricane force winds. - 10.
 Retrofitting old GPIWA doors and windows to hurricane rated doors and windows.
-Same thing for roll up doors.
-Add a second story to the GPIWA Water Treatment Plant for a dormitory to allow staff to work 24 hours (two 12hour shifts) in support of disaster recovery.
-Construct a gray water holding tank to serve as critical redundancy to GPIWA Water Treatment Plant.
-Repaine annot function.
-Additional source water wells to increase source water supply to the GPIWA Water Treatment Plant.
-Repaine annot function.
-Additional source water wells to increase source water supply to the GPIWA Water Treatment Plant.
-Repaine and the function.
-Additional source water wells to increase source water su 33956 2 Saint James City needs sewers.
+Same thing for roll up doors. - 11.
+Add a second story to the GPIWA Water Treatment Plant for a dormitory to allow staff to work 24 hours (two 12hour shifts) in support of disaster recovery. - 12.
+Construct a gray water holding tank to serve as critical redundancy to GPIWA Water Treatment Plant (WTP) septic systems post storm event when the ground is saturated and septic system cannot function. - 13.
+Additional source water wells to increase source water supply to the GPIWA Water Treatment Plant. - 14.
+Repair existing potable water interconnect between Island Water Utility (Sanibel) and GPIWA (Pine Island).
+Project would improve the redundancy of water supply on Sanibel, Captive, Pine Island, Matlacha, and Cape Coral.
+GPIWA has an existing interconnect with Cape Coral so these three water utilities could be tied together.

+33956 2 Saint James City needs sewers.
 The water quality depends on this and we all know that's why people come to SWFL.
 33922 I represent the Greater Pine Island Water Association I have submitted two project lists to deputy County Manager.
 I would like them consideed for this grant funding under critical infrastructure.
 33916 5 Safer roads, repair damaged signage, hire more traffic police, safer road design Tornado siren upgrades Storm surge monitor upgrades More shelters for storm safety which include cots, pet options and kitchens with food storage Enhanced water engineering oversight of CDD districts to make sure system works and is sustainable 33913 2 Rebuild the Sanibel Causeway Islands to the original proposed plan for recreational facilities and parking that was underway prior to lan.
 Property owner at Lighthouse Point in Sanibel 33957.